rafalgajos/secure-task-manager-app/README.md

 - **Overlay Protection:** The app on MacCatalyst, iOS and Android detects potential overlay attacks (e.g., unauthorized overlays) and responds by showing a blank screen or a message indicating inactivity.
 - **Rate Limiting**: Restrict the number of requests to prevent abuse.
 - **CORS Policies**: Only allow specific origins.

+## Security Testing

+All API endpoints were tested using **OWASP ZAP** for security vulnerabilities through fuzzing, ensuring the robustness and resilience of the system.
+The reports from these tests can be found in the following paths:

+- `reports/endpoints/auth/register` – Fuzzing report for the registration endpoint
+- `reports/endpoints/login` – Fuzzing report for the login endpoint
+- `reports/endpoints/tasks/add_task` – Fuzzing report for the add_task endpoint
+- `reports/endpoints/tasks/get_tasks` – Fuzzing report for the get_tasks endpoint

+These reports contain detailed information about the security validation of each endpoint and any potential issues identified during testing.

 ---